 - If your application has been denied, there are multiple steps in the appeal process.
 These appeals can extend the application process for months or years.

-Determining SSD Eligibility in PA
+Determining SSD Eligibility In PA

-In addition to meeting the medical eligibility requirements, you must have an established work history and contributed taxes to the Social Security system long enough to draw SSD benefits.
+In addition to meeting the medical eligibility requirements, you must have an established work history and have contributed taxes to the Social Security system long enough to draw SSD benefits.
 You have to have a certain number of credits to be eligible for SSD benefits.
 The number of work credits needed to receive benefits depends on your age.

 Assuming you’ve earned the necessary work credits, you must have a qualifying physical or mental health condition to apply for SSD benefits.
 Your disability must be expected to last for at least one year, or it must have lasted for a year.